kpsdev1/Treats-Sweet-Shop/TESTING.md

 ### Fixed
 - After creating the project I was getting alot of PEP8 errors, most of which were for **lines too long**.
 To fix this and conform to PEP8 standards I broke the lines up and made sure they did not go past 79 characters.
-- One of the main issues I had was with the quantity selector, it would not update for each item in the shopping cart, only the first product in the list would allow you to update the quantity, this was because I was using **querySelector()** selector instead of the **querySelectorAll()** method and then having to loop through the items.
+- One of the main issues I had was with the quantity selector, it would not update for each item in the shopping cart, only the first product in the list would allow you to update the quantity, this was because I was using **querySelector()** instead of the **querySelectorAll()** method and then having to loop through the items.
 - I started to get a CORS issue with fontawesome icons and they started to display incorrectly, from searching online I found that if you add **CORS_ALLOWED_ORIGINS = []** and **CORS_ALLOWED_ORIGIN_REGEXES = []** to the settings file that this fixes the issue and the icons display correctly.

 [Back to the top](#table-of-contents)